-- Conforming Portfolio- This portfolio utilizes the assigned GHG Emissions Benchmark, as well as the input assumptions used in developing the Reference System Portfolio, and consistent with the 2017 IEPR forecast.
+- Conforming Portfolio- This portfolio utilizes the assigned GHG emissions benchmark, as well as the input assumptions used in developing the Reference System Portfolio, and consistent with the 2017 IEPR forecast.
 However, the 2017 IEPR forecast is outdated as it does not contain MCE's 2030 load forecast pursuant to the Motion to Adjust adopted by the CPUC in R. 16-02-007.
 Therefore, MCE has included the load forecast pursuant to the ALJ Ruling. - Preferred Portfolio- This portfolio utilizes MCE's actual historic meter data, which accounts for net energy metered behind-the-meter PV and existing EV charging load.
-MCE provided a normalized hourly load shape in the custom profile tab.
+MCE will provide the load analysis in a separate Excel workbook.
 This portfolio also uses MCE's CPUC approved load forecast pursuant to the ALJ Ruling.

-MCE seeks Commission certification of MCE's Preferred Portfolio, as it has been developed with MCE's forecasted hourly load shape which is based upon actual historical meter data and the CPUC approved load forecast.
-The Preferred Portfolio provides higher accuracy for resource planning than the default load shape used to develop the Conforming Portfolio.
+MCE seeks Commission certification of the Preferred Portfolio, as it has been developed with MCE's CPUC approved forecast load shape, which provides higher accuracy for resource planning than the default load shape used to develop the Reference System Portfolio.
+For additional detail, please see Section 2a and the Data Template Excel workbooks.